 I have never been able to find an edge in traditional ways of individual stock selection.
 On the contrary, because a majority of stocks underperforms the index (the index performance is largely carried by a small number of stocks that perform very well), the base-rate expectation in selecting stocks is actually negative.

-So, how to select individual stocks to invest in?
+So, how about a different approach to select individual stocks to invest in?

 For the purpose of this stock portfolio, I don’t actually care how any individual stock performs – I even anticipate underperformance as the most likely outcome.
 Instead, I use return characteristics that are knowable in advance to select my stocks: I know the premium that is paid for options when I buy the stock.
 The only thing I really care about is the richness of option premia – and, because these are high, I expect to outperform over time, while my stocks fluctuate across a wide range (volatility is an asset not a drag in this case).